+For many years, I didn’t understand what that meant.
+But it’s starting to make more sense.
 After all, it’s easy to follow a well-worn path, to do the safe thing, or to take others’ advice when it comes to figuring out what we should do with our lives.

 But artists seem to find their own way.
 Artists learn to listen to that inner voice, and have the courage to follow – even if they have no idea where it will take them.